 1. Bess Meredyth as Screenwriter, Coscreenwriter, Source Author, Adaptation, and Continuity

 Wonder of Women.
 Dir.: Clarence Brown, sc.: Bess Meredyth (Metro-Goldwyn-Mayer Corp.
 US 1929) cas.: Lewis Stone, Leila Hyams, Peggy Wood, si/sd, b&w [incomplete].
-Archive: UCLA Film and Television Archive [USL].
+Archive: UCLA Film & Television Archive.

 B. Filmography: Non-Extant Titles: